 "Space Shape" means structures of implemented virtual landscape.
 The structures can be divided into spot, linear, chain and face.
 This later determines the overall structure and masterplan of the form while designing the virtual landscape.
 Each condition can be determined by the edge of the space and the flexibility of player's direction.
 Spot contains fixed edge of the space and free movement of the players.
 It means that the game players can move freely in the limited area.
 A Linear shaped space contains fixed edge of the space with forced movement to the players.
 Players are forced to move in certain directions in a limited space.
 Super Mario Bros.
 (1985) is a case with linear space type.
 The player only can manipulate the character in a fixed direction, left to right.
 A Chain-shaped space is a combination between Spot and Linear; players can run both activities of spot and linear in order.
 Technically, a Face shaped space has a boundary of the game playing space.
-However, players cannot recognize the boundaries that limit the game space.
 Also, players do not have any forced direction in a Face-featured space.